-Prior to our original work on expressiveness in mechanisms [6], there had been relatively little work on expressiveness specifically.
-We discussed some related papers in the body of this paper.
-Here we will briefly summarize other applications that have benefited from increased expressiveness, and other work on web-based location sharing services.
+Prior to our original work on expressiveness in mechanisms [5], there had been relatively little work on expressiveness specifically.
+We will discuss some related papers in the body of this paper.
+Here we will briefly summarize existing location-sharing services and other applications that have benefited from increased expressiveness.